 Hummingbirds belong to the avian family Trochilidae, and their closest relatives are the equally fascinating swifts.
-Hummingbirds are small (2 to 20 grams), with long narrow bills and small saber-like wings.
+Hummingbirds are small (weighing 2 to 20 grams), with long, narrow bills and small, saber-like wings.

-Males (and occasionally females) often have a colorful gorget: small, stiff, highly reflective, colored feathers on the throat and upper chest.
-These shiny feathers and others around the head may look sooty black until a hummer turns its head to catch the sun and display the intense, metallic spectral color.
+Males (and occasionally females) often have a colorful gorget—small, stiff, highly reflective, colored feathers on the throat and upper chest.
+These shiny feathers and others around the head may look sooty black until a hummingbird turns its head to catch the sun and display the intense, metallic spectral color.

 The Smallest Birds

-- The bee hummingbird of Cuba is only 1.95 grams, which means that, theoretically, 16 could be mailed first class using one stamp.
-The calliope hummingbird, the fourth smallest bird, weighs in at a whopping 2.5 grams (less than an ounce) and can be found in the mountains of western North America.
+The bee hummingbird of Cuba weighs only 1.95 grams, which means that, theoretically, 16 could be mailed first-class using just one stamp.
+The calliope hummingbird, the fourth-smallest bird, weighs in at a whopping 2.5 grams (less than an ounce) and can be found in the mountains of western North America.

 The Tiniest Egg

-- The smallest birds come from the smallest eggs.
-Makes sense.
-But how small?
+It makes sense that the smallest birds come from the smallest eggs ... but how small?
 The one to two eggs in a ruby-throated hummingbird clutch are about as tiny as peas and are placed in a walnut shell-sized cup woven from spider webs and plant material.

 The Avian Helicopter

 To their maneuverability, hummingbirds add speed and stamina.
 They have been clocked at close to 30 mph indirect flight and more than 45 mph during courtship dives.
 Migratory ruby-throated hummingbirds have no problem flying 18 to 20 straight hours to cross the Gulf of Mexico, powered by their fat stores and given a bit of help from winds.

 Life in the Fast Lane

-- A ruby-throated hummingbird's heart beats from 225 times per minute when the bird is at rest to more than 1,200 times per minute when it's flying around.
+A ruby-throated hummingbird's heart beats from 225 times per minute when the bird is at rest to more than 1,200 times per minute when it is flying.
 Its wings beat about 70 times per second in direct flight and more than 200 times per second while diving.